Search: 1026 results

 Then his servants said to him, Why have you been acting in this way? you were weeping and going without food while the child was still living; but when the child was dead, you got up and had a meal.

-But now he is dead, Why should I fast? can I bring him back again?
-I shall go to him, but he will not return to me.
+But now he is dead.
+Why should I fast?
+Am I able to bring him back?
+I will go to him, but he cannot return to me!'"

 "Now as to why I've come to speak with your majesty the king, it's because the people have made me afraid, so your humble servant told herself, "I'll go speak to the king, so perhaps the king will do what his humble servant has requested.